All the Study Trees that ever were (if chosen more than 10 years ago)

 Jennie Schueler’s Hop Hornbeam: Chosen Apr.
 10, 1999 — a sapling with sprouts.
 It was still alive in 2020.
 (50 ft W of Deep-split Ash.)

 Jessica Prot’s Basswood: Chosen Oct.
 5, 1991 — the first person to ever choose “Basswood 18*18.
 It was done eventually done in by the foolish Porcupines that lived inside the hollow trunk.
 They ate its branches until the tree was dead.
-It fell over.
-The log has collapsed with rot.
+It fell over in 2005.
+The log has since collapsed with rot.

 Jiliane Courteau’s Eastern White Pine: Chosen May 25, 1996, when it was a 9-inch tall seedling.
 On Apr.
 10, 1999, we noted that a wintertime Snowshoe Hare had nipped off the top and the tips of the little branches.
 It soon after vanished forever.
 (SW of Ash-base, 5 ft S of big hollow.)

 Jiliane Courteau’s smaller Sugar Maple: Chosen May 25, 1996, when it was 3/4 inch in diameter.
 It was just far enough away from Katherine Lapointe’s Basswood to avoid being uprooted when that huge tree blew over in 2006, and in 2016 was thriving.
 It was then 2 1/4 inches in diameter.